 The Fangorn Mirror from OKA’s On The Wild Side Collection will allow you to bring the outside in.
 Inspired by nature, the design features realistic branch detail made from real wood surrounding a large rectangular mirror.
 The natural finish will blend in beautifully with most interiors and will work especially well with neutral tones and metallics.

 3. Use Mirrors to Create a Focal Point

 In rooms in which there isn’t a fireplace or mantelpiece to position your furnishings around, a mirror can be a fantastic tool for dictating the centre point of the space.
 The stunning Versailles Mirror from OKA with distressed bronze frame will project out from the wall making it perfect to place above a console table instantly creating a focal point.

 For a windowless room or corner where you need to make the most of the natural light, a mirror can make it feel much brighter and more spacious.
 Choose a design that features window-like elements like separate glass panes, bars, or shutters to create the illusion.

 We love the Heligan Mirror which has been designed in the form of an arched window.
-This shape is not only interesting as a stand-alone piece but can also be used to create the illusion of a window or to bounce light into a room.
+This shape is not only interesting as a stand-alone piece but can also be used to create the illusion of a window or to bounce light back into a room.
 This style of mirror will work particularly well over a fireplace, console, or sideboard.
-Made from solid wood, the mirror is painted white and then distressed by hand, making each one is unique.
+Made from solid wood, the mirror’s frame is painted white and then distressed by hand, making each one unique.

 5. Use Mirrors to Brighten Dark Corners